In this guide

 The biggest exception is business real property.
 The SIS Act states that an in-house asset does not include real property subject to a lease, or to a lease arrangement enforceable by legal proceedings, between a trustee of the fund and a related party of the fund if, throughout the term of the lease or lease arrangement, the property is business real property.

-Read more about SMSFs and property.
+Read more about investing in related trusts and companies.

 The bottom line